Zejbo/Zejbo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Magma note editor and my secret visual novel
 - 🌱 I’m currently learning ...
-CSS =, JAVASCRIPT and unity
+CSS , JAVASCRIPT and Unity
 - 👯 I’m looking to collaborate on ... things I would use or play
 - 🤔 I’m looking for help with ... cooking
 - 💬 Ask me about ...
 Anime, videogames, books, creative writing and manga